 On a scorching hot summer day, we left in our beasts – Explorer and Durango R/T.

-It was scary and enthralling at the same time, to be out of Illinois first time after March.
+It was scary and enthralling at the same time, to be out of Illinois first time after the pandemic hit.

 Pit stop on our way to Iowa.

 We reached Squaw Creek Trail in Iowa at around 1 PM.
 The heat index was 103 and it felt like a furnace outside but the spirits were high (pun intended) so we still went ahead with the original plan of ‘easy’ 2.5 mile hike on the Squaw Creek Trail.

 The views from the parking lot were encouraging.